Happy #PrideMonth! Celebrated on the anniversary of the Stonewall Riots, June is dedicated to the uplifting o...

 Galesburg, IL 61401-4999

 Our student residence halls offer a dynamic living and learning environment.
-First-year students live in suite/floor arrangements with 18-30 of their peers and a resident assistant—an upperclass student trained to provide living and learning support.
+First-year students live in suite/floor arrangements with 18-30 of their peers and a resident assistant (RA)—an upper class student trained to provide living and learning support.
 Suites may be all-gender or single-gender, depending on the preferences of first-year students, and men and women are not paired together as roommates in the same room.

 Each floor in the Campbell/Elder residence hall consists of two connected suites of six rooms each—4 double-occupancy and 2 singles—that open into a common living area.
-The suite system is one of the distinctive features that makes student housing at Knox especially conducive to community-building.
-The second and third floors are coed by floor, with the fourth floor coed by room.
-Depending on the year, the basement may house upper-class or first-year students.
+The suite system is one of the distinctive features that make student housing at Knox especially conducive to community building.
+Depending on the year, the basement may house returning students or first-year students.

-The Conger/Neal is all female and forms the east corner of the old quad.
+Conger/Neal forms the east corner of the Quads.
 The floors are two connected suites, each containing six double-occupancy rooms and a common living area.
-The basement of Conger/Neal is home to the Knox Share Shop
+The basement of Conger/Neal is home to the Knox Share Shop!

 Post Hall is broken into two wings.
-Wing one, suites 1-6 are upper-class, while wing two, suites 7-10, houses returning students.
+Wing one, suites 1-6, houses first-year students and wing two, suites 7-10, houses returning students.
 Typically, the Living-Learning Communities are housed within wing one of the hall.
-Post lobby is a communal lounge with the "C-Store" and Outpost dining.
-The basement houses upper-class students in single rooms.
+Post lobby is a communal lounge with the "C-Store" (convenience store) and Outpost dining.
+The basement houses returning students in single rooms.

-Raub/Sellew residence hall is co-ed by floor and forms the south corner of the "Old Quad."
+Raub/Sellew residence hall forms the south corner of the Quads.
 The floors are two connected suites, each containing six double-occupancy rooms and a common living area.
-Raub/Sellew houses upper-class and transfer students.

 Cooking is not allowed in student rooms.
 However, we do have community kitchens in some of our first-year residence halls.
 You will find a kitchen in the basement of Post and in the basement of Sherwin, which is utilized by all students living in "5-Name" (Campbell/Elder, Furrow and Sherwin/Neifert).
 Knox encourages students to take advantage of the kitchen facilities, whether cooking for yourself or a group of hungry friends.